History of the Americas: Archaic stage (8000–1000 BCE)

 In the 2005 book 1491: New Revelations of the Americas Before Columbus, journalist Charles C. Mann surveyed the literature at the time, reporting a date "sometime before 3200 BC, and possibly before 3500 BC" as the beginning date for the formation of Norte Chico.
 He notes that the earliest date securely associated with a city is 3500 BC, at Huaricanga in the (inland) Fortaleza area.
 The Norte Chico civilization began to decline around 1800 BC as more powerful centers appeared to the south and north along its coast, and to the east within the Andes Mountains.

 Mesoamerica, the Woodland Period, and Mississippian culture (2000 BCE – 500 CE)

-After the decline of the Norte Chico civilization, several large, centralized civilizations developed in the Western Hemisphere: The Chavin, Nazca, Moche, Huari, Quitus, Cañaris, Chimu, Pachacamac, Tiahuanaco, Aymara and Inca in the Central Andes (Ecuador, Peru and Bolivia); the Muisca and Tairona in Colombia; the Taínos in the Caribbean; and the Olmecs, Maya, Toltecs, Mixtecs, Zapotecs, Aztecs and Purepecha in southern North America (Mexico, Guatemala).
+After the decline of the Norte Chico civilization, numerous complex civilizations and centralized polities developed in the Western Hemisphere: The Chavin, Nazca, Moche, Huari, Quitus, Cañaris, Chimu, Pachacamac, Tiahuanaco, Aymara and Inca in the Andes; the Muisca, Tairona, Miskito, Huetar, and Talamanca in the Intermediate Area; the Taínos in the Caribbean; and the Olmecs, Maya, Toltecs, Mixtecs, Zapotecs, Aztecs, Purepecha and Nicoya in Mesoamerica.

 The Olmec civilization was the first Mesoamerican civilization, beginning around 1600–1400 BC and ending around 400 BC.
 Mesoamerica is considered one of the six sites around the globe in which civilization developed independently and indigenously.
 This civilization is considered the mother culture of the Mesoamerican civilizations.
 The Mesoamerican calendar, numeral system, writing, and much of the Mesoamerican pantheon seem to have begun with the Olmec.

 Some elements of agriculture seem to have been practiced in Mesoamerica quite early.
 The domestication of maize is thought to have begun around 7,500 to 12,000 years ago.
 The earliest record of lowland maize cultivation dates to around 5100 BC.
 Agriculture continued to be mixed with a hunting-gathering-fishing lifestyle until quite late compared to other regions, but by 2700 BC, Mesoamericans were relying on maize, and living mostly in villages.
 Temple mounds and classes started to appear.
-By 1300/ 1200 BC, small centres coalesced into the Olmec civilization, which seems to have been a set of city-states, united in religious and commercial concerns.
+By 1300/1200 BC, small centres coalesced into the Olmec civilization, which seems to have been a set of city-states, united in religious and commercial concerns.
 The Olmec cities had ceremonial complexes with earth/clay pyramids, palaces, stone monuments, aqueducts and walled plazas.
-The first of these centers was at San Lorenzo (until 900 bc).
+The first of these centers was at San Lorenzo (until 900 BC).
 La Venta was the last great Olmec centre.
 Olmec artisans sculpted jade and clay figurines of Jaguars and humans.
 Their iconic giant heads – believed to be of Olmec rulers – stood in every major city.